Infinite-Nomic/Infinite-Nomic/Shop.rst

 purchasing this item, 1 County in the Kingdom of Nomica is deducted from your inventory in addition to the 200 Coin cost.)

-Thieves' Den
+**Thieves' Den**

-Cost: 40 Coins AND 1 County in the Kingdom of Nomica In stock: 999
+Cost: 40 Coins AND 1 County in the Kingdom of Nomic

+In stock: 999

 Effect: This item is considered a County in the Kingdom of Nomica, and all rules that apply to Counties also apply to Thieves' Dens, with the exception of those rules that pertain to its status as a distinct item in the Shop.
 (You cannot purchase this item without possessing at least 1 County in the Kingdom of Nomica, and in purchasing this item, 1 County in the Kingdom of Nomica is deducted from your inventory in addition to the 40 Coin cost.)

 In addition to the normal daily bonus granted by virtue of being a County, Thieves' Dens have the following effects: